 See detailed commentary within response to question 1. above.
 See detailed commentary within response to questions 2. and 3. above.
-See detailed commentary within response to questions 4. and 6. above.
-See detailed commentary within response to questions in and of above.
-Covered in Reg 19 SA Report.
-It would have been helpful though for the report to explain that the SA Framewor changes (including effects that COVID-19 may have had on baseline and plan priorities).
-Section 2.13 of the Reg 19 SA Report outlines the key messages received from the previous consultations including the Environment Agency) and the public, however this does not explain how and where in the Reg 19 SA Report th WDC is encouraged to engage with developers and businesses to understand their own corporate commitments, given in practice.
+See detailed commentary within response to questions 4. and 6. above. - Covered in Reg 19 SA Report.
+It would have been helpful though for the report to explain that the SA Framewor changes (including effects that COVID-19 may have had on baseline and plan priorities). - Section 2.13 of the Reg 19 SA Report outlines the key messages received from the previous consultations including the Environment Agency) and the public, however this does not explain how and where in the Reg 19 SA Report th WDC is encouraged to engage with developers and businesses to understand their own corporate commitments, given in practice.
 Any consultation comments should be reviewed and addressed in the draft DPD.

 See detailed commentary within response to question 8. above.
 See detailed commentary within response to question 8. above.
 See detailed commentary within response to question 7. above.
-See detailed commentary within response to question 9. above. uirements No areas of deficiency were identified.
-Some further explanation suggested, as set out above and in the accompany dies and the p public Covered in SA Scoping Report and each subsequent report.
-N/A To be done after adoption of the Plan. uirements ork of objectives has been reviewed following baseline and policy ng from the relevant bodies (Natural England, Historic England and the consultation responses have been addressed. given that the policies in the draft DPD will require implementation nying report.
+See detailed commentary within response to question 9. above. rements No areas of deficiency were identified.
+Some further explanation suggested, as set out above and in the accompany es and the p public Covered in SA Scoping Report and each subsequent report.
+N/A To be done after adoption of the Plan. es and the p ork of objectives has been reviewed following baseline and policy g from the relevant bodies (Natural England, Historic England and the consultation responses have been addressed. given that the policies in the draft DPD will require implementation nying report.